 [Introduction in Bunuba]

-Yaningi warangira ngindaji yuwa muwayi ingirranggu, Jagara and Turrbal yani u.
-Balangarri wadjirragali jarra ningi – gamali ngindaji yau muwayi nyirrami ngarri thangani.
+Yaningi warangira ngindaji yuwa muwayi ingirranggu, Yagara a yani u.
+Balangarri wadjirragali jarra ningi – gamali ngindaji yau muwayi nyirrami yarrangi thangani.
 Yaningi miya ngindaji Muwayi ingga winyira ngarragi thangani.
 Yathawarra, wilalawarra jalangurru ngarri guda.
 J Ngindaji ngay walyayi thangani u nyana thangani u + mindija

-I stand here today on the lands of the Jagara and Turrbal People.
+I stand here today on the lands of the Jagara people.
 There are many of us that have come from afar, we come speaking different languages, and we are strangers to these lands.
 The ear of this land is hearing our different languages and we reassure that we gather and talk together with good feeling.
 This is not a light weight topic.
 This is big and serious talk.

 I am a proud Bunuba woman from Fitzroy Crossing in Western Australia, and it gives me great pleasure to be here with you all to discuss this critical issue that impacts far too many Australians, and far too many of our peoples.